d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 offered an explanation for why it works: by reducing *internal covariate shift*.
-Presumably by *internal covariate shift* the authors meant something like the intuition expressed above—the notion that the distribution of activations changes over the course of training.
+Presumably by *internal covariate shift* the authors meant something like the intuition expressed above---the notion that the distribution of variable values changes over the course of training.
-However there were two problems with this explanation:
+However, there were two problems with this explanation:
-(1) This drift is very different from *covariate shift*, rendering the name a misnomer.
-(2) The explanation offers an under-specified intuition but leaves the question of *why precisely this technique works* an open question wanting for a rigorous explanation.
+i) This drift is very different from *covariate shift*, rendering the name a misnomer. ii) The explanation offers an under-specified intuition but leaves the question of *why precisely this technique works* an open question wanting for a rigorous explanation.
 Throughout this book, we aim to convey the intuitions that practitioners